mahdafr/20u_cs5391-t3/README.md

         - those peers it connected to
         - these lists _might_ have duplicates so a dictionary will be used to map unique clients' information (host address and listener server address)
     - each connected peer will receive a file from a client

+## To Run
+1. Create an `out/` directory in the same folder as this project to output files.
+2. Run the `Server.py` script first.
+3. Run the `Client.py` script second.
+Enter the number of clients to create.

 ## References
 http://net-informations.com/python/net/thread.htm